Skip Ribbon Commands

 Abstract

-2. Directive 2011/95 and Directive 2013/32/EU of the European Parliament and of the Council of 26 June 2013 on common procedures for granting and withdrawing international protection must be interpreted as not precluding applications for international protection lodged separately by members of a single family from being subject to measures intended to address any interaction between applications, but as precluding those applications from being subject to a single assessment.
-They also preclude the assessment of one of those applications from being suspended until the conclusion of the examination procedure in respect of another of those applications.
+The fifth question concerned whether the recast Qualification Directive and the recast Asylum Procedures Directive, read with Articles 7, 18 and 47 of the EU Charter and considering the best interests of the child, must be interpreted to preclude applications for international protection lodged separately by members of a single family from being assessed in a single procedure or the assessment of one of those applications from being suspended until the conclusion of the examination procedure in respect of another of those applications.

 Country of Decision